Identifying Multiple Revenue Streams for Your Speaking Business

 One of the more popular income streams for corporate speakers is to provide a time-based training package for employees.

 Yes, you can make money selling books.
 The popular trend over the past several years is to build in the purchase of your book for every member of the audience as part of your speaking contract.
 The audience leaves with a next step after your speech and you don’t have to worry about selling from the stage.
+Having an effective author website will increase your book sales.

 Recordings of Self